RedDevilHacks/RedDevilHacks.github.io/content/Examples/COMP130 - Country Info Selector.md

 - We check if the response has a status code of 404, which means "Not Found".
 If we get this status code, it means the API couldn't find any country with the name we provided, so we return `None`.

 - If the status code isn't 404, we call `response.raise_for_status()`.
 This method raises an exception if the response indicates an error (like if the server is down).
-This helps us catch other types of errors.
+This helps us catch other types of errors outside of the defined ones in our `try/except` block.

 - If there are no errors, we use `response.json()` to convert the JSON data from the response into a Python list of dictionaries.
 Each dictionary contains information about a country that matches our search.